BY THE ROJAK PROJEK,

 THE ROJAK PROJEK, an initiative by TRP CREATIVES, a social enterprise centred on promoting unity through cultural and diversity awareness has just launched #RojakNation, a movement that advocates Malaysia's multicultural identity and seeks to bring together everything that makes Malaysia, Malaysia.

 “We believe our generation has its part to play in bridging the gaps that exist within our Malaysian society.
 Thus, the purpose of the movement is to inspire and encourage Malaysians to take the initiative to mix around and collaborate with each other in ways that lend a voice to unheard, underrepresented fellow Malaysians.
 It is our hope that #RojakNation will one day evolve into a larger, national scale nation-building movement.” - Faye Lim, Co-Founder of The Rojak Projek.

 *Rojak is a savoury mixed fruit salad, well-loved by Malaysians everywhere.
 The term is usually used as a local slang to mean ‘mixed’ and is often used to describe the multi-ethnic character of the Malaysian society.
 The word “Nation” represents our desire for all Malaysians to partake in this endeavour, every step of the way.

-The exhibition is also showcasing more than 250 name list comprising a combination of ethnic and sub-ethnic groups that are classified as ‘lain-lain’ (others).
-It bears mention that this information does not include all of Malaysia yet.
+A list of 250 ethnic and sub-ethnic groups were also on display at the exhibition.
+It bears mention that this information does not include all of Malaysia yet: